Carlos J. Garay Villamil: Occupation

 During the turn of the nineteenth century and into the early twentieth century, the main means of transportation in Ponce was the horse-drawn carriage.
 However, with the arrival of the automobile in the first decade of the 20th century, the use of horse-drawn carriages slowly diminished and, eventually, their use was predominantly as a tourist attraction for seeing the Ponce downtown area.
 This was particularly true of the horse-drawn carriages driven by Garay Villamil, as he ran his horses into the 1960s and 1970s.
 At that time only one coachman was left, Gary Villamil himself.
 With the horse-drawn carriage industry eventually becoming entirely a tourist attraction, Garay Villamil received a small stipend from the Ponce municipal government to continue offering his horse-drawn carriage rides to tourists.
 Some of the personalities known to have ridden his carriages are Nemesio Canales, Luis Llorens Torres, Luis Muñoz Rivera, José de Diego, Antonio R. Barceló, Antonio Paoli and Miguel Pou.

 Death

 Garay Villafil died in Ponce on 20 September 1981; he was 100 years old.
-He was interred at Cementerio Civil de Ponce.
+He was buried at Cementerio Civil de Ponce.
 His funeral service and burial were transmitted via WPAB.